Metroid Prime 4: Beyond | A Very Strong But Flawed Return

 Viewros leans toward high fantasy, with towering gold and purple architecture that feels monumental but never disorienting.
 Other regions contrast sharply in tone and structure.
 Flare Pool emphasizes heat and instability through fiery vistas and oppressive lighting.
 Ice Belt shifts the pace with open, frozen plains that prioritize visibility and scale.
 Volt Forge blends weathered industrial machinery with constant storms, using rain and lightning to reinforce its volatile atmosphere.
 Great Mines adopts a darker palette, built around decayed interiors and tight corridors where danger feels ever-present.

-Kenji Yamamoto and Minako Hamano’s score reinforces these spaces, using restrained tension and atmospheric cues to enhance exploration and combat without overwhelming the moment-to-moment experience.
+Kenji Yamamoto and Minako Hamano’s score reinforces these spaces, using restrained tension and atmospheric cues to exploration and combat without overwhelming the moment-to-moment experience.

-Standout tracks:
+Standout tracks

 Aberax Boss Battle Music